Child abuse and child protection

 How do I report my concerns?

+Tusla has a statutory responsibility to assess all reports of child welfare and protection concerns.
 Anyone who suspects that a child is being abused, or is at risk of abuse, has a duty to report their suspicions to Tusla.
-You should report your concerns to the Tusla Children and Family Services local social work duty service in the area the child lives.
+You should report your concerns to the Tusla social work duty officer in the area the child lives.

 You can report your concerns in person, by writing or by phone.
 While you can report your concerns anonymously, Tusla does not normally reveal the names of people who report suspicions of child abuse unless they have permission to do so.